nkahlor/cloud-storage-utility/README.md

 A Python based cloud utility to help you transfer files to and from multiple cloud providers under one CLI/API.

+Note: Support for Azure is experimental, first priority is IBM!

 ## Installation

 ```shell